Ruelle zeta function from field theory: Introduction

 \subsection{What to expect from this paper}

-We present a new class of gauge fixings for $BF$ theory on contact manifolds based on the Reeb vector field associated with the contact structure; we call this the \emph{contact gauge} in Definition~\ref{def:contact-gauge}.
+We present a new class of gauge fixings for $BF$ theory on contact manifolds based on the Reeb vector field associated with the contact structure; we call this the {contact gauge} in Definition~\ref{def:contact-gauge}.
 We then go on to show that, on sphere bundles with an Anosov--Reeb vector field, the Ruelle zeta function can be interpreted as an appropriately regularised determinant for the Lie derivative operator $\mathcal{L}_X$ on $k$-forms in the kernel of the contraction $\iota_X$.
-Taking this regularised determinant as the definition for the partition function of $BF$ theory in the contact gauge allows us to conlclude that the Ruelle zeta function computes the partition function for $BF$ theory in the contact gauge.
-This point of view is analogous to Schwarz's calculation of the partition function of $BF$ theory (in the metric gauge), whose output is the analytic torsion, and to the more proof of Chern--Gauss--Bonnet Theorem that has been given with similar techniques in \cite{Berwick2015} (see also \cite{cordes1995lectures}).
+Taking this regularised determinant as the definition for the partition function of $BF$ theory in the contact gauge allows us to conclude that this coincides with the Ruelle zeta function.
+This point of view is analogous to Schwarz's calculation of the partition function of $BF$ theory (in the metric gauge), whose output is the analytic torsion, and to the recent proof of Chern--Gauss--Bonnet Theorem that has been given with similar techniques in \cite{Berwick2015} (see also \cite{cordes1995lectures}).

-As a consequence, we relate the \emph{expected} gauge-fixing independence of the partition function of $BF$ theory to Fried's conjecture; in particular, we show how modern proofs of the conjecture for certain classes of manifolds (see \cite{dang2018fried}) can be taken as a proof of gauge-fixing independence.
+As a consequence, we relate the {expected} gauge-fixing independence of the partition function of $BF$ theory to Fried's conjecture; in particular, we show how modern proofs of the conjecture for certain classes of manifolds (see \cite{dang2018fried}) can be taken as a proof of gauge-fixing independence.
 On the other hand, we believe that the field theoretic presentation of the Ruelle zeta function provided in this paper will allow the problem to be tackled from a different angle: by means of homotopies of Lagrangian submanifolds.

 To this aim, we setup a convenient construction to compare Anosov vector fields that are related to a choice of a metric on a base manifold $\Sigma$ (Section \ref{s:homotopies}).
 By means of a natural construction for sphere bundles, we map smooth paths of metrics into smooth paths of Anosov vector fields, effectively constructing an isotopy between their associated Lagrangian submanifolds.
 This, together with the crucial local-constancy results of \cite{dang2018fried}, allow us to test our approach to the known case of 2d surfaces --- Theorem \ref{thm:Friedconjecture2d} provides an alternative proof of Fried's conjecture on surfaces --- and interprets it as gauge-fixing independence for $BF$ theory.